 - The target page load speed for the site

-- Having performed a supply path optimization on their bidders.
-This determines which way (server or client) is the most effective for a specific bidder
+- A supply path optimization analysis for the bidders.
+This determines which method (server or client) is the most effective for a specific bidder

 Snigel can help publishers find which header bidding configuration works best on their site.
-See how this worked for WindFinder.com here.
+See how this worked for WindFinder.com in our server-side header bidding case study.
 We use multivariate tests and extensive data analysis to maximize ad revenue and minimize page load times.
-Contact us here to learn more.
+Contact our ad ops experts here to learn more.

 About the Author